 HOW U.S. PARTNERS ASSIST INL

-- Hosting foreign counterparts for training and educational study visits.
+- Hosting foreign counterparts for training and educational study visits in the United States.

 - Deploying subject matter experts overseas to train, assess, mentor, and advise foreign counterparts and their agencies.

 ASSISTANCE TO UKRAINE

 INL has received offers from U.S. law enforcement agencies to donate equipment and other items to assist our partners in Ukraine.
 There are certain guidelines these donations must follow.
 Should you be part of a law enforcement agency interested in donating to the Ukrainian State Border Guard Service and/or the National Police of Ukraine, please send inquiries to SLPTrequests@state.gov.

 INL partner agencies find that their staff benefit from the professional development opportunities associated with training foreign counterparts.

 Some agencies build valuable operational relationships with the agencies they train, benefiting their local communities.